Disclaimer: I do not own BattleTech.

 "Understood," Atalanta said.
 Nominally all warriors of a given rank were equal—aside from the disparities between the Trueborn and Freebirth, of course—but there was a seniority system based upon time-in-grade, past assignments and ranks held, and how well one had performed in combat.
 More seniority could allow a Warrior to bid for superior assignments that were more likely to lead to glory.

 The 8th was a very good posting.
-To be requested by name by one of the Clan's ristars to fill a hole that normally would have been filled by a more experienced—and Trueborn—warrior made it a potentially outstanding posting.
+To be requested by name by one of the Clan's ristars to fill a hole that normally would have been filled by a more experienced—and Trueborn—warrior made it a potentially outstanding posting despite the lesser rank.
 And the point-second was the Star Commander's tactical deputy and usually responsible—Star Commanders were free to assign responsibilities as they saw fit after all—for the training of the Star, the maintenance and upkeep of the Star's combat equipment, and in charge of the support personnel assigned to the Star.
+That kind of experience could look good to her future superiors and would be invaluable at the higher rank she aspired to.

 "I will accept the demotion that comes with Star Colonel Vlad's bid, Loremaster," Atalanta said.